jonopens/disco-floor/README.md

 Future features list:
 - ability to add new dance floor patterns that persist locally
-- ability to set variable frame lengths per frame of an added pattern
-- ability to toggle pulse control (unlit tiles are lit, lit tiles are unlit)
+- ~ability to toggle pulse control (unlit tiles are lit, lit tiles are unlit)~
-- ability to set pulse speed
-- ability to toggle color inversion (set color classes to complementary values)
+- ~ability to toggle color inversion (set color classes to complementary values)~
-- more default patterns
+- ~more default patterns~